-Plan year 2022 aggregate employer contributions increased to approximately \$2.51 billion, an increase of approximately \$13 million from plan year 2021's aggregate employer contributions of approximately \$2.50 billion.
-Aggregate employee contributions in plan year 2022 were approximately \$1.86 billion, an increase of approximately \$730 million from 2021's \$1.13 billion.
-Investment income was approximately negative \$3,986 billion, a decrease from 2021's investment income of approximately \$21.05 billion.
-This decrease, relative to plan year 2021, reflects the difficult environment in 2022 due to the investment market decline.
+Plan year 2023 aggregate employer contributions increased to approximately \$2.8 billion, an increase of approximately \$30 million from plan year 2022's aggregate employer contributions of approximately \$2.51 billion.
+Aggregate employee contributions in plan year 2023 were approximately \$1.24 billion, an increase of approximately \$52 million from 2022's \$1.18 billion.
+Investment income was approximately \$4.59 billion, a increase from 2022's investment income of approximately \$8.56 billion.
+This increase, relative to plan year 2023, reflects the difficult environment in 2022 due to the investment market decline in the 3rd and 4th quarter of 2022 and 1st and 2nd quarter of 2023.
 Plans with a plan year end date of April 1, May 1, or June 30 had less time for their investments to recover, which resulted in lower investment returns and less investment income for those particular plans.

-Expenses: Expenses in plan year 2022 increased from plan year 2021 with benefit payments increasing by approximately \$357 million from approximately \$6.02 billion in 2021 to approximately \$6.38 billion in 2022.
-Refunds of employee contributions increased to its highest amount of \$162 million.
-Both administrative expenses and other expenses increased as well.
+Expenses: Expenses in plan year 2023 increased from plan year 2022 with benefit payments increasing by approximately \$351 million from approximately \$6.38 billion in 2022 to approximately \$6.7 billion in 2023.
+Refunds of employee contributions decreased to \$153 million from \$162 million.
+Both administrative expenses and other expenses decreased.

-Investments & Asset Allocation

-Statutory Investment Requirements: Chapter 105 of the Revised Statutes of Missouri governs Missouri's public pension plans, including provisions relating to plan investments and pension plan boards of trustees fiduciary responsibilities.
-Specifically, section 105.688 mandates the use of the Prudent Person Rule, which requires plan investment fiduciaries to "discharge his or her duties in the interest of the participants in the system and their beneficiaries and shall...act with the same care, skill, prudence, and diligence under the circumstances then prevailing that a prudent person acting in a similar capacity and familiar with those matters would use in the conduct of a similar enterprise with similar aims..."
-In addition, this statute further requires plan investment fiduciaries to make "...investments for the purposes of providing benefits to participants and participants' beneficiaries, and of defraying reasonable expenses of investing the assets of the system..."

-- 5 Mo.
+Investments & Asset Allocation Statutory Investment Requirements: Chapter 105 of the Revised Statutes of Missouri governs Missouri's public pension plans, including provisions relating to plan investments and pension plan boards of trustees fiduciary responsibilities.
+Specifically, section 105.688 mandates the use of the Prudent Person Rule, which requires plan investment fiduciaries to "discharge his or her duties in the interest of the participants in the system and their beneficiaries and shall...act with the same care, skill, prudence, and diligence under the circumstances then prevailing that a prudent person acting in a similar capacity and familiar with those matters would use in the conduct of a similar enterprise with similar aims..."5 In addition, this statute further requires plan investment fiduciaries to make "...investments for the purposes of providing benefits to participants and participants' beneficiaries, and of defraying reasonable expenses of investing the assets of the system..."6 - 5 Mo.
 Ann.
 Stat. § 105.688 (West 2015). - 6 Mo.
 Ann.
 Stat. § 105.688 (West 2015).
 Given that investment income is one of two sources of income in the pension funding equation, it is critical that fiduciaries develop and review investment policies, strategies, and asset allocation.
 Each plan board of trustees sets an investment policy based on the fiduciary standards previously mentioned.
 Asset Allocation: Section 105.688 also requires that plan fiduciaries give appropriate consideration to the diversification of the investments of the system.
-The chart below shows aggregate plan year 2022 asset allocation used by Missouri's PERS.
+The chart below shows aggregate plan year 2023 asset allocation used by Missouri's PERS.
 The level of diversification and variety of asset classes often varies based on the size of the PERS; the larger PERS have opportunities to invest in alternative asset classes such as private equity, hedge funds, and commodities unlike smaller PERS.
 Smaller PERS are more likely to invest in mutual funds or exchange traded funds.
 Plan members in DC plans may have options to self-direct their investments with options such as mutual funds, target date funds, or stable value funds.